EMS: Multi-Agent Voting via Efficient Majority-then-Stopping: Experiments

+\paragraph{Early-Stopping Error Analysis.} We further analyze whether early stopping introduces additional errors compared with Full MV.
+Table~\ref{tab:early_stop_error} reports the early-stop rate and its error decomposition on an easy benchmark, AQuA, and a hard benchmark, GPQA.
+On AQuA, EMS stops early on 87.80\% of the queries, among which 81.89\% are correct early stops.
+The false-positive stop rate is only 5.91\%, and only 0.39\% of all queries are harmful false positives, i.e., cases where early stopping produces an incorrect answer that would have been corrected by Full MV.On GPQA, the task is substantially harder.
+EMS still stops early on 76.77\% of the queries, but the false-positive stop rate increases to 18.69\%.
+However, most of these errors are shared with Full MV, while only 3.54\% are harmful false positives.
+This suggests that many early-stopping errors come from the intrinsic failure of the full voting pool rather than premature termination itself.

-\paragraph{Sensitivity Analysis of Agent Pool Size $N$} To investigate the scalability and upper-bound performance of EMS, we evaluate its behavior under different agent pool sizes $N \in \{5, 7, 9, 11, 13\}$ on the MMLU and GPQA benchmarks.
-The results are summarized in Table~\ref{tab:n_scaling}.
+\paragraph{Sensitivity Analysis of Agent Pool Size $N$.} To investigate the scalability and upper-bound performance of EMS, we evaluate its behavior under different agent pool sizes $N \in \{5, 7, 9, 11, 13\}$ on the GPQA.
+The results are summarized in Table~\ref{tab:scaling_gpqa}.
 As the candidate pool size $N$ increases, we observe a consistent improvement in reasoning accuracy, accompanied by a gradual increase in the average number of agents participating in the voting process.
 However, the marginal benefit of enlarging the agent pool diminishes as $N$ grows.
-For example, on the GPQA dataset, increasing $N$ from $9$ to $13$ requires invoking an additional 2.93 agents on average, yet yields only a modest accuracy improvement of 1.12\%.
+On the GPQA dataset, increasing $N$ from $9$ to $13$ requires invoking an additional 2.72 agents on average and increases token cost by 29.9\%, yet gains only a modest accuracy improvement of 1.52\%.
 This observation suggests that continually increasing the number of agents provides limited returns and may not be an efficient strategy for multi-agent voting.
-Furthermore, we observe that as $N$ increases, the average agent call rate of EMS remains relatively stable, indicating that the proposed early-stopping mechanism effectively controls the growth of inference cost even when the agent pool becomes larger.
+Furthermore, we observe that as $N$ increases, the average agent call rate of EMS remains relatively stable, indicating that the early-stopping mechanism effectively controls inference cost growth even when the agent pool becomes larger.